Homotopy theory of curved operads and curved algebras: Introduction

 \subsection{Our cooperads}

-To tell a story about the bar-cobar adjunction, we need a notion dual to the notion of curved (augmented) operads.
-We use infinitesimal cooperads for this dual notion.
-Infintitesimal cooperads are quite similar to (not necessarily coaugmented) cooperads in a filtered context.
-The only difference is that the counit is constrained to lie in degree $1$ of the filtration.
-As in the article \cite{HirshMilles}, this can be seen as an incarnation of the fact that curvature and counit play a dual role and that asking for the curvature to be in filtration degree $1$ corresponds dually to the fact that the counit also is in filtration degree $1$.
+To tell a story about the bar-cobar adjunction, we need a notion dual to the notion of (complete) curved augmented operads.
+We use (complete) altipotent cooperads for this dual notion.
+Altipotence is a variation of the notion of conilpotence adapted to the complete setting.
+These cooperads are only coaugmented after applying the graded functor.